Here is a breakdown of major shareholders in Mirion Technologies Inc. (NYSE: MIR)

 Sponsored

-The stock witnessed a -8.19% loss in the last 1 month and extending the period to 3 months gives it a 26.28%, and is -5.85% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.25% over the week and 4.73% over the month.
+The stock witnessed a 1.37% gain in the last 1 month and extending the period to 3 months gives it a 20.26%, and is -0.80% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.37% over the week and 4.72% over the month.

 Mirion Technologies Inc. (MIR) Analyst Forecasts